 Resources you can use to learn more about Remembrance Day

-Find out more information about Remembrance Day on the Canadian Veterans Affairs website.
+Find 10 quick facts about Remembrance Day on this Canadian Veterans Affairs page.

 Learn more about why we wear a poppy on Remembrance Day and so much more on the Canadian Royal Legion website.

 If you are looking for something to read, download this reading and writing activity based on the famous poem, In Flanders Field by Lieutenant-Colonel John McCrae (for more advanced readers).

 For something a little easier, download this In Flanders Field themed Wordsearch.